-The Iowa Department of Transportation's (DOT) Office of Motor Vehicle Enforcement (MVE) and the Iowa Department of Public Safety's (DPS) Office of Iowa State Patrol (ISP), propose MCSAP program budgets based upon a long-standing sharing agreement that divides the Motor Carrier Safety Assistance Program (MCSAP) allocation by 70 percent DOT and 30 percent DPS.
+The Iowa Department of Transportation's (DOT) Office of Motor Vehicle Enforcement (MVE) and the Iowa Department of Public Safety's (DPS) Office of Iowa State Patrol (ISP), propose MCSAP program budgets based upon a long-standing sharing agreement that divides the Motor Carrier Safety Assistance Program (MCSAP) allocation by 65 percent DOT, and 35 percent DPS.
 This agreement has effectively utilized available MCSAP funding and has enhanced good stewardship of the money.

 MVE uses MCSAP funds to pay officer salaries, expenses, and vehicle costs associated with performing MCSAP eligible enforcement and educational efforts.
 State matching funds are provided for and paid through the operating budgets of the respective agencies.
-Maintenance of Effort (MOE) obligations are historically met by MVE officers and staff unclaimed fringe benefit costs, which are tracked through internal reports, and may be submitted for reimbursement after reaching the obligation.
-While we are unsure of the COVID-19 pandemic and it's effects in the year to come, MVE will adapt it's enforcement activities and travel plans to ensure that Officers are kept safe and healthy.
+Maintenance of Effort (MOE) obligations are historically met by officers and staff unclaimed fringe benefit costs, which are tracked through internal reports, and may be submitted for reimbursement after reaching the obligation.

-As the lead MCSAP agency, the lowa Department of Transportation supports the MCSAP program by fully funding the \$12,556,000 annual operating budget of the Motor Vehicle Enforcement Bureau.
-Eligible MCSAP expenses are tracked through a payroll accounting system that records employee hours worked and the expenses generated on MCSAP assignments.
+As the lead MCSAP agency, the lowa Department of Transportation supports the MCSAP program by fully funding the \$12,556,000 annual operating budget of the Office of Motor Vehicle Enforcement.
+Eligible MCSAP expense are tracked through a payroll accounting system that records employee hours worked and the expenses generated on MCSAP assignments.
 MOE and state match obligations are met by payment of MCSAP eligible direct expenses, which are not claimed for reimbursement.
 MCSAP billings for state match and MOE are processed in monthly increments.